saasfee2022/course-materials/README.md

 To preserve the results, you would need to download then in jupyterlab interface.

 #### Offline container on Apple M1

+**As experience shows, the following instructions might or might not work.
+Please consider trying, and else resort to renkulab.io**.

 Some of the most recent Apple laptops use M1 CPU, which is different architecture from what you'd find on most laptops and servers.
 It should be still possible to run the image with docker's support virtualization: